ChondroFiller: A Non-Surgical Collagen Injection for Joint Preservation

 Frequently Asked Questions

-• ChondroFiller is a non-surgical, intra-articular collagen injection: a collagen-based gel placed into the joint that may add a protective layer over worn surfaces, helping reduce grinding and support joint preservation in osteoarthritis.
+• ChondroFiller is a non-surgical, intra-articular collagen injection: a Class III CE-marked acellular collagen gel placed into the joint that may add a protective layer over worn surfaces, helping reduce grinding and support joint preservation in osteoarthritis.
 It is not surgery and is not a cure for arthritis.

-• After reviewing your imaging and examining the joint, Prof Lee gives ChondroFiller as an ultrasound-guided injection into the joint, using a fine needle and no incision.
-There is no operation and no surgical recovery; most patients return to normal activities promptly.
+• After reviewing your imaging and examining the joint, a clinician gives ChondroFiller as an ultrasound-guided injection into the joint using a fine needle and no incision.
+There is no operation and no surgical recovery; most patients return to normal activities promptly, following their clinician's guidance.

 • The injection may suit people with osteoarthritis or joint wear who want a non-surgical option to help ease symptoms and support joint health.
-It is not suitable for everyone, and Prof Lee will advise whether it is appropriate, with realistic expectations.
+It is not suitable for everyone, and a specialist assessment will determine whether it is appropriate, with realistic expectations about what it can and cannot achieve.

 • Yes.
 ChondroFiller does not cure or reverse arthritis and cannot regrow a new joint surface; benefits vary between patients and cannot be guaranteed.
-Prof Lee provides a thorough assessment so you understand your options and likely outcomes.
+For larger or more complex cartilage defects, the Liquid Cartilage surgical protocol may be a more appropriate option — a specialist will advise after assessment.

 Where to go from here